Onursoyar/Citat/README.md

 ### Content

 -   All content was written by me.
 I was inspired by the Love Running project and wanted to do a similar project.
+-   I have taken my readme.md file from my tutor and have edited and changed it to use it as my own readme page template.

 -   The motivating speech on the home page was taken from the following website [Idoinspire](https://www.idoinspire.com/blog/bid/43449/never-give-up-on-your-dream-success-is-around-the-corner)